RUMAH-PETAni/DIAGRAM/public/privacy-policy-en.md

 - Send service-related notifications

 ### **3. Data Storage and Security**
-Data is securely stored using third-party providers such as **Supabase** with appropriate security measures to prevent unauthorized access or deletion.
+Data is securely stored using third-party providers with appropriate security measures to prevent unauthorized access or deletion.

 ### **4. Data Sharing**
 We **do not sell or rent** your personal data.
 Data is only shared with service providers that assist in app operations under similar privacy protections.

 ### **5. User Rights**
-You can request deletion or updates of your data by emailing **support@rumahpetani.cloud**.
+You can request deletion or updates of your data by emailing **support@rumahpetani.cloud**

 ### **6. Policy Updates**
 This policy may be updated periodically.
-The latest version will always be available at [https://rumahpetani.cloud/](https://rumahpetani.cloud/).
+The latest version will always be available at [https://rumahpetani.cloud/](https://rumahpetani.cloud/)

 ### **7. Contact**
-For questions or privacy concerns, contact **support@rumahpetani.cloud**.
+For questions or privacy concerns, contact **support@rumahpetani.cloud**

 ---